valory-xyz/open-autonomy/docs/abci_app.md

 that defines the finite-state machine of a period of the consensus on a temporary blockchain.
 We call _round_ a state in an ABCIApp, and _period_ an execution of the `ABCIApp`.
-The state of the `ABCIApp` is updated through transactions on a distributed ledger that local.
+The state of the `ABCIApp` is updated through transactions committed to a temporary blockchain.

 This ledger is local with respect to the `Period`, which is to say that its existence is controlled by, and only relevant in context of, the Period.
 It is